parsiya/parsiya.net/content/post/2022/2022-03-31-semgrep-hotspots/index.markdown

 [go-unsafe]: https://pkg.go.dev/unsafe
 [rust-unsafe]: https://doc.rust-lang.org/std/keyword.unsafe.html

 Should we flag all unsafes?
 Depends on the industry.
 I don't.
-Fame devs love to use clever hacks.
+Game devs love to use clever hacks.
 Finding these instances are easy.
 Look for `import "unsafe"` in Go and `unsafe` in Rust.
 A sample rule for Go (Semgrep doesn't support Rust, but Rust is already secure :p):